Slip-and-Fall Accidents at Work

 Contact an Atlanta Workplace Slip-and-Fall Lawyer Today

-At Millar & Mixon, LLC, our experienced and dedicated Atlanta slip-and-fall lawyers have the knowledge, skills and abilities to help victims throughout Georgia to make their slip-and-fall accident case as strong as possible.
+At The Millar Law Firm our experienced and dedicated Atlanta slip-and-fall lawyers have the knowledge, skills and abilities to help victims throughout Georgia to make their slip-and-fall accident case as strong as possible.

 We can help you to build a case using eyewitness testimony, expert witnesses and other persuasive evidence to help you to prove another party should be held responsible and compensate you for your work injuries.

-If you were injured at work from a fall, learn more about how we can help by calling us today at 404-620-4301 or complete our online contact form.
-We provide free initial consultations and do not charge for our legal services unless you recover compensation for your injuries.
+If you were injured at work from a fall, learn more about how we can help by calling us today at 770-400-0000 (dial “770-Four-Million) or complete our online contact form.
+We provide free initial consultations and do not charge for our legal services unless you recover a fair settlement or award for having been injured.